-It’s no secret that my favorite pastime in the winter is to lay around with my nose in a book.
-There’s something about the sounds of a warm fire crackling near me as I escape to imaginary places with characters that stay with me long after I read the last page.
-And, if there are Christmas lights twinkling when I’m inhaling the words of my favorite writers, welp, let’s just say that’s a little slice of nirvana for me, folks.
+It’s no secret that my favorite pastime in the spring is to lay around with my nose in a book.
+There’s something about the feel of the warm sun and the sounds of birds chirping after the longest winter EVER as I escape to imaginary places with characters that stay with me long after I read the last page.
+And, if there is an adult beverage next to my patio chair when I’m inhaling the words of my favorite writers, welp, let’s just say that’s a little slice of nirvana for me, folks.

 My friends and I are always trading titles and recommendations for juicy winter reads and this winter, I’ve found a number of them that I think you’ll love.
 And, don’t worry, I’ve read all of them and I promise, I won’t lead you astray.
 If you are in the mood for a thriller, I have one you’ll love.
 Want a romantic story that will make you swoon?
 Got it.
 How about a book that will challenge your beliefs?
 I have two, thank you very much.

 And, in case anyone is wondering, yes, I will get at teeny tiny bit of compensation if you purchase any of these books from my links.
 But, listen, help me, help you: I promise to put that money towards buying more books to share with you, m’kay?
 Great, glad we understand each other.

-The Keeper’s List of Winter Books You Should Read Because She Said So, Dammit:
+The Keeper’s List of Spring Books You Should Read Because She Said So, Dammit:

 Ever since I read her debut novel, The Bungalow, I have been obsessed with Sarah Jio’s writing.
 She writes rich, complicated love stories, often spanning decades with gorgeous storytelling.
 Always is a story of a woman who is about to be married to the perfect guy, only to find the man who broke her heart suddenly reinserted into her life.
 But, there’s a twist: her first love is now homeless and doesn’t remember her.
 I KNOW, RIGHT?
 Go buy it.
 You’ll be swooning from page three on, I promise.